A Unified Approach to Evaluation and Routing in Public Transport Systems: Framework for Routing and Evaluation

-All proofs corresponding to Section~\ref{sec:tt} are provided in Appendix~\ref{app:tt_proofs}.
-The interpretation of Lemma~\ref{lemma:constantrouting} is that travelers that route according to the shortest path or logit model do not decide on their route directly upon arriving at their origin station, but postpone this decision until the first route departs, essentially treating the waiting time before the first route departs as sunk costs.
-As a direct consequence, the observed route set measures $\mathcal{M}^{RS}(\routes_\timetable(t))$ can be expressed as the sum of two components: the waiting time before the first route and the value of the route set measure exactly at the departure time of the first route.
-This is formalized in Lemma~\ref{lemma:trans_invar}.
+The example also displays two useful properties that are true in general, as proven in Appendix~\ref{app:tt_proofs}.\ref{prop:constantrouting}-\ref{prop:trans_invar}: \begin{itemize} \item \emph{Constant Routing between Departures:} For shortest path routing and logit routing the route choice does not change between departures.
+That is, for route $i \in \routes$ and successor $\sigma(i) \in \routes$ it holds that $\routingBold(\routes_\timetable(t))$ is constant for $t \in (\timetable_i, \timetable_{\sigma(i)}]$. \item \emph{Translation Invariance:} Both $\mathcal{M}^{RS}_{sp}$ and $\mathcal{M}^{RS}_{logit}$ are translation invariant between departures.
+That is, for route $i \in \routes$ and successor $\sigma(i) \in \routes$ it holds that \end{itemize} The first property informally states that travelers do not make routing decisions at the time they prefer to depart, but postpone their decisions until the first route departs, essentially treating the waiting time until the first departure as sunk cost.
+As a direct consequence, the second property states that the observed route set measure can be split into two components: the waiting time until the first departure and the observed route set measure at the first departure.
+During the waiting part, the slope of the observed route set measure is $-1$, as can also be seen in Figure~\ref{fig:timetable_measure_example2}.